 How to Use It

-Since the chart works for specific behaviors you need to narrow down the items to one of two and have them on rows on the left.
+Since the chart works for specific behaviours you need to narrow down the items to one of two and have them on rows on the left.
 The columns on the right for each day of the week get a tick or smiley every time the desired behavior is repeated.

 When to Use It